-Russ Skolrood was elected in 2008 and reelected in 2014.
+Russ Skolrood was elected in 2008 and reelected in 2014 and 2020.
 Russ retired from the Hoquiam School District in 2020, where he taught for 18 years.
 Prior to that, he taught at Aberdeen High School and at the juvenile detention facility in Junction City.
 Russ has a Bachlor of Arts degree in Education from Western Washington University and a Masters Degree in Educational Administration from Grand Canyon University.
 In addition to teaching, Russ has coached wrestling.

 He is a third generation Harborite and lives in Hoquiam.

 Arie Callaghan began his term in January of 2013 and was reelected in 2018.
 Arie serves District 1 which is the east Grays Harbor area.
 Arie is a life-long Grays Harbor resident.
 He resides in Elma with his wife Tina and is employed by Mason Trucking as a Truck Supervisor.

 In his free time Arie enjoys spending time with family, hitting the open road in his jeep, and working in his yard.
 He is also a self-proclaimed "huge Nascar fan."